-Need a bit of help to get things your Web Governance going?
+Need a bit of help to keep your product management on track?
 I know the feeling!
 So, here's some useful guides and other downloads I have prepared.

 This includes extracts from my book The Website Manager's Handbook (the first & definitive guide to Web Governance) as well as a Web Governance Cheatsheet and A3-poster of the 4 Primary Governance Activities.